huggingface/community-events/open-source-ai-game-jam/README.md

 Now the Game Jam has started here’s what you need to do:

-1️⃣ If it’s not already done, don’t forget to **sign up to the Game Jam to be able to summit your game** 👉 https://itch.io/jam/open-source-ai-game-jam
+🔢 If it’s not already done, don’t forget to **sign up to the Game Jam to be able to summit your game** 👉 https://itch.io/jam/open-source-ai-game-jam

-2️⃣ Watch the video below that will give you the Game Jam Theme (**the video will be posted on Friday 5th of July at 5:00 UTC**).
+2️⃣ Watch the video below that will give you the Game Jam Theme **(the video will be posted on Friday 5th of July at 5:00 UTC)**.

 3️⃣ Sign up to the Discord Server 👉 https://hf.co/join/discord

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/events/open-source-game-jam/discord.png" alt="Discord"/>

-4️⃣In *channels and role* select ML For Game Development
+4️⃣ In *channels and role* select ML For Game Development

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/events/open-source-game-jam/discord-role.png" alt="Discord-role"/>